florenzo568/florenzo568.github.io/README.md

 ### Galaxy Divided
 <!--insert image/videos here-->
-Galaxy Divided is a 3rd person 3D
+Galaxy Divided is a 3rd person 3D shooter taking place on an alien planet as you fight off a corrupt government.
+Using rouge like elements

+Developed over 4 months as a part of my capstone Game Design Studio project.

 ### Prototype digital card game